Nordstrom Rack's Black Friday Hours Are Perfect For Thanksgiving Day Shoppers

 Is Nordstrom Rack on your list for Black Friday shopping this year?
-Don't nap too long after your Thankgiving dinner — most Nordstrom Rack retail locations will open at 9 p.m. on Thanksgiving Day and will stay open throughout the night.
-As always, check with your local store for exact details, and plan accordingly.
-Considering Nordstrom Rack was founded for people who "love designer brands but hate designer prices," there may be a few other people in line when the doors open at 9 p.m.
-Turkey down, wallets up, let's go.
-And hey, if you need to wear elastic waist pants while shopping, that's perfectly acceptable.
+Considering the retail chain was founded for people who "love designer brands but hate designer prices," there may be a few other people in line when the doors open on Friday morning (check your local store for hours of operation).
+And hey, if you're still recovering from Thanksgiving and need to wear elastic waist pants while shopping, that's perfectly acceptable.
+This is a discount shopping, judgment-free zone!

 In addition to Black Friday savings, Nordstrom Rack will be offering daily flash events beginning on Nov.
 27 for those of us who'd rather shop from home.
 You'll find luxury brands featured here like TUMI, Rag & Bone, and Levi's, to name a few.
 Combine this with clearance items at an additional 25% off, cashmere at up to 65% off, and men's athletic and leather shoes at tremendous savings on Black Friday — even their Instax Mini by Fujifilm cameras will be on sale.
 Honestly, I didn't even know Nordstrom Rack sold electronics (note to self: my kids are asking for cameras this year).